Gromgorgel/ddPCR/README.md

 - `vec` is a logical, if set to `TRUE` the results will be returned in a vector instead of a list.
 This is useful when you batch analyse dPCR reactions using `apply` and want the results to be returned as a matrix.

 When `plots = TRUE` the algortihm will produce two graphical windows with three visual representations of the analysis and its results (two in the first window, one in the second):
-- The first window's **plot A** contains a kernel density plot of the flourescence values, population boundaries and peaks are indicated with vertical dashed lines.
+- The first window's **plot A** contains a kernel density plot of the fluorescence values, population boundaries and peaks are indicated with vertical dashed lines.
 - The first window's **plot B** contains a dot plot of the fluorescence readings (randomized order), each popultion is coloured differently, a horizontal line represents the threshold that was set by the algorithm
 - The second window contains a barplot with the relative values of the performance paramters.
 Four parameter values are shown (and scaled to be comparable).
   * `Resolution` (devided by 10), the horizontal line represents the 2.5 (0.25) acceptance limit